Yoram Yair: Military service

-In 1988, Yair was promoted to the rank of major general and was appointed commander of the Northern Corps, which commanded five divisions whose mission was fighting on the Syrian front.
+In 1988 Yair was promoted to the rank of major general and was appointed commander of the Northern Corps, which commanded five divisions whose mission was fighting on the Syrian front.

-In 1992, Yair was appointed head of the Manpower Directorate at the General Staff of the IDF.
+In 1992 Yair was appointed head of the Manpower Directorate at the General Staff of the IDF.

-Immediately upon taking office, he made a fundamental change in the method of recruitment to the IDF each candidate for recruitment will go through the selection system, fulfil his preferences and wishes and according to this will be assigned to the various units even before his enlistment.
+Immediately on taking office, he made a fundamental change in the method of recruitment to the IDF each candidate for recruitment will go through the selection system, fulfil his preferences and wishes and according to this will be assigned to the various units even before his enlistment.
 This significant change resulted in the shortening of the recruitment process to one day instead of 4–5 days, allowing the start of basic training within one day and over 85% of the recruits were placed according to their first or second preferences.
 He also made changes to improve the service conditions of the permanent servants and established the "Hever" club which was the first consumer club in the country.
-As part of his role, he chaired the committee, alongside Professor Asa Kasher, who worked for three years to compile and write the Code of Ethics for the IDF - an "IDF Spirit" document.
+As part of his role, he chaired the committee, alongside Professor Asa Kasher, who worked for three years to compile and write the Code of Ethics for the IDF – an "IDF Spirit" document.

-In 1990, he published a book, Etty from Lebanon, about the paratroopers' fighting in the 1982 Lebanon War.
+In 1990 he published a book, Etty from Lebanon, about the paratroopers' fighting in the 1982 Lebanon War.

-In 1995, when he was about to be released, he was asked by Prime Minister and Defense Minister Yitzhak Rabin to serve as an IDF attaché in Washington, during the period of contacts and talks on an agreement with the Syrians, and served there for about three years.
+In 1995 when he was about to be released, he was asked by Prime Minister and Defense Minister Yitzhak Rabin to serve as an IDF attaché in Washington, during the period of contacts and talks on an agreement with the Syrians, and served there for about three years.